romanwambugu/S1-Final-Group-Project__Quoridor/README.md

 # Quoridor Board Game
 Purpose:
-- Final Grade in the STA Python class. (designing a board game)
+- For final grade in the STA Python course. (designing a board game)

 Group:
 - Roman Wambugu